KohmeiK/3001-color-ball-sorter/README.md

 ```bash
 git clone git@github.com:RBE300X-Lab/RBE3001_MatlabXX.git
 ```
 If your repository is empty, you may get a warning.

+Find your teams project here: https://github.com/RBE300X-Lab

 ## 2.2 Set up your private lab repository **[DO ONLY ONCE PER TEAM]**
 Note: Perform this **only if** you do not already have the starter Matlab code in your repository